 Students should report any violation of this policy to a trusted adult member of the school community.
-Any person receiving a report or having knowledge of a violation of this policy shall immediately file a written report with the Title IX coordinator (Stephen Solberg, CFO and Assistant Head of School).
+Any person receiving a report or having knowledge of a violation of this policy shall immediately file a written report with the Head of School's Office.
 Any form of threat or retaliation against anyone who in good faith makes a complaint of sexual harassment is itself a violation of this policy and a cause for discipline.
+Allegations of sexual harassment will be investigated promptly, and corrective actions will be taken as soon as possible.
+For more information about this policy, contact the associate head of school or director of student life.